syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Find-and-Replace/Replace-text-with-Word-document).

 You can replace a particular text extended to several paragraphs in a document with another text or part of a document by using `ReplaceSingleLine` method.

 The following code example illustrates how to replace the text extended to several paragraphs with simple text.